ianfoster/safedata/Content/reviews.md

-To facilitate productive class discussions, everyone must submit a review of each of the two assigned papers to Piazza by 7am the day of each class.
+To facilitate productive class discussions, everyone must submit a review of each of the two assigned papers to Piazza by **6pm the day before each class**.
 Each review should be its own Piazza private message that is tagged with the "Reviews" tag.
 The morning before each class, all of the reviews will be made visible to other students in the course.
 You are expected to read other students' paper reviews before class.
 Late paper reviews will receive no credit.

-In this class, we'll be reading two types of papers: research papers presenting novel results and "systemization of knowledge (SoK)" papers, which summarize existing work in a particular area.
+In this class, we'll be reading two types of papers: **research papers** presenting novel results and **systemization of knowledge (SoK)** papers, which summarize existing work in a particular area.

-Reviews of research papers should answer the following questions:
+Reviews of **research papers** should answer the following questions:

 * What high-level problem is this work trying to solve? (as opposed to the specific technical hurdles that it overcomes)
 * Is it an important problem?
 Why or why not?